 While many of these problems might be solved in a proof-of-stake network, the biggest problem for a proof-of-stake network is also centralization.
 Since someone that owns a large part of the supply also is able to forge the same percentage of the share in the network, it could lead to one entity having a lot of control over the direction of the network.

-Casper is a new proof-of-stake consensus mechanism that is being proposed as an upgrade to the Ethereum protocol.
+Casper is a new proof-of-stake consensus mechanism that is being proposed as an upgrade to the ETH protocol.
 While the transition to proof-of-stake has been planned for a long time, there are many issues that could arise if it would be implemented hastily.

 In one attempt to mitigate some of the problems that might arise from changing the Ethereum blockchains characteristics in such a radical way, there has been proposed a solution where the roll-out of Casper will include a hybrid proof-of-work/proof-of-stake consensus mechanism called Casper FFG.

 While there are no exact details of a release date of both Casper and Casper FFG, development and testing is an ongoing process.

 This guide hopefully helps the reader to have a better understanding of what Ethereum is and the technology behind it.
 Ethereum is still early in development and is in constant progress, and only time will tell what future applications will be built on top of it.

 Image Source: “www.ethereum.org”